Discover my current regimen (since August 2015) more info

 Several cloves of garlic laying beside two bulbs

-• Arabian herbalists use garlic for the treatment of dandruff [9]
+• Arabian Herbal Traditions: Arabian herbalists utilized garlic for dandruff treatment [9].

-• European botanists of the 1500s had commonly prescribed garlic [10]
+• 16th Century European Botany: European botanists commonly prescribed garlic in the 1500s [10].

 Structural formula of R-allicin